 If you're planning to travel to Mexico in July, you should be aware that this is generally the wettest month of the year through central and southern Mexico.
 It's rainy season, so don't forget to pack a raincoat or umbrella.
-It generally rains in the afternoons and evenings, and daytime is usually sunny and fairly dry, so it probably won't interfere with your sightseeing plans.
-This is the school summer holidays time, and a lot of Mexicans may be vacationing with their families, so it's a good idea to make travel arrangements in advance if you're traveling to Mexico in the summertime.
+It generally rains in the afternoons and evenings, but daytime is often sunny and fairly dry, so there's a good chance the rain won't interfere with your sightseeing plans.
+Mexican schools have their summer holidays during this month, and a lot of Mexicans may be vacationing with their families, so it's a good idea to make travel arrangements in advance if you're traveling to Mexico in the summertime.
 Read on for the most noteworthy festivals and events taking place in Mexico this month.

 A week of festivities commemorating Mexican revolutionary icon Francisco "Pancho" Villa is held in the historical figure's home state of Chihuahua, during the week commemorating his death on July 20, 1923.
 The celebration culminates in the Cabalgata Villista, a horseback riding adventure that takes participants from Chihuahua to Hidalgo del Parral, covering 136 miles.

 A great number of whale sharks make the area north of Isla Mujeres on the Yucatan Peninsula their home over the summer months.
-This family-friendly festival showcases local culture and cuisine and allows participants to enjoy some of the water activities that have made Isla Mujeres a favorite vacation spot: sportfishing, diving and snorkeling tours of the pristine reefs, and of course, swimming with whale sharks, the largest fish in the world and an endangered species.
+This family-friendly festival showcases local culture and cuisine and allows participants to enjoy some of the water activities that have made this small island a favorite vacation spot: sportfishing, diving and snorkeling tours of the pristine reefs, and of course, swimming with whale sharks, the largest fish in the world and an endangered species.

-Durango state's ranching and agricultural roots are celebrated in their state fair with equestrian events, charreadas, and other cultural activities, as well as pop music concerts.
-Some of the performances in past years include Jesse & Joy, Napoleon, Pepe Aguilar, Cristian Castro, and Enrique Iglesias.
+Durango state's ranching and agricultural roots are celebrated in their state fair with equestrian events, charreadas (Mexican rodeo), and other cultural activities, as well as pop music concerts.
+Some of the performers who appeared in past years include Jesse & Joy, Napoleon, Pepe Aguilar, Cristian Castro, and Enrique Iglesias.

 If you've always dreamed of crushing grapes with your feet, this is the perfect opportunity to do so!
 Wine producer La Redonda in the central Mexican state of Queretaro hosts their grape harvest festival in the second half of July.
 Your admission fee includes a wine tasting, commemorative glass, and the chance to feel grapes between your toes.